 5. Fruit Pizza

 Rice crackers strike again with the fruit pizza!
 All you need are rice crackers, cream cheese, and some fruit.
 Let kids spread and chop away.
-We like to begin by chopping fruit and then place out the rice crackers and cream cheese.
+We like to begin by chopping fruit, then placing out the rice crackers and cream cheese.

 We’ve seen kids engrossed in this for long periods.
 No recipe or adult direction is needed!